teenygame/teenygame/examples/bullet-hell/README.md

 # Bullet Hell

-This is an example of everyone's favorite game, Snake!
+This is an example of a bullet hell game.

 ## Credits